2022 Nobel Prize in Physics and the End of Mechanistic Materialism

 Since these positions can be neither inferred by measurement, their main purpose is to provide philosophical comfort of allowing one to say that the particles actually had well-defined properties (more precisely, well-defined positions -- things become much more complicated with other properties like spin), in spite of our eternal lack of precise knowledge about them.
-Of course, it depends upon personal philosophical predilections to whom will such a possibility sound comforting, and to whom misleading and strikingly non-parsimonious.
+Of course, it depends upon personal philosophical predilections to whom will such a possibility sound comforting, and to whom misleading and strikingly \cor{non-parsimonious}.
 In fact, the facets of this interpretation that its proponents find most appealing are often the same ones that the critics of the theory see as unnecessary and extravagant additions to the complexity of an already complete theory.
-Bohmian mechanics is often criticized from the viewpoint of Occam's razor, as it requires the introduction of additional properties and an entirely new dynamical equation, it also must go to lengths to solve technical issues nonexistent in the standard formulation, while at the same time it is not adding anything to the explanatory power of quantum mechanics.
+Bohmian mechanics is often criticized from the viewpoint of Occam's razor, as it requires the introduction of additional properties and an entirely new dynamical equation, \cor{and} it also must go to lengths to solve technical issues nonexistent in the standard formulation \cor{--} while at the same time it is not adding anything to the explanatory power of quantum mechanics.